yezi95/Auncel_code/README.md

 This directory is the package for the Auncel.
 The executable protocol runtime is in `src/`; `crypto/pvss.py` contains the PYPBC pairing operations.
-The package contains source code, configuration, contract code, and input data only.
-It does not contain historical results, logs, virtual environments, editor state, compiler caches, or plotting code.
+The package contains source code, configuration, contract code, and input data.

 ## Environment